marinuslouw/exegetic-new-site/content/internal/procedure-version-control.md

         - Run the entire script by right-clicking and selection "Run All Cells".
 - Create a merge request on [Gitlab](https://gitlab.com/exegetic) or [Github](https://github.com/datawookie/www-exegetic-biz).
 - Navigate to the merge request tab.
-- Select the source branch to merged and the destination branch, which is usually *develop*.
+- Select the source branch to be merged and the destination branch, which is usually *develop*.
 - Under the "Assignee", assign the merge request to the relevant project leader.